 RedShift is a slimmer alternative to F.lux (mentioned in my older article) on Linux for “warming” the computer screen during late nights.
 It’s preconfigured to align with network time protocol (NTP), but you can create a new config file in the .config/redshift directory to specify the longitude and latitude.

-For more alternatives for popular software at AlternativeTo!
+For more alternatives for popular software check out AlternativeTo!

 by Jacqueem “Jt” Spratley